 Moving from Canada

 Looking for a change?
-Somewhere relaxed, where the weather is less extreme, the land is fresh and green and the places you want to go are closer at hand?
+Somewhere more relaxed, where the weather is neither too hot nor too cold, nothing is too far away, and the people are friendly?

 New Zealand could be just the place you’re looking for.